 Part VIII - Undertakings

 Undertakings are commitments made by exporters, or the foreign government in subsidy cases, to adhere to certain conditions which serve to eliminate the harm to Canadian producers caused by dumping or subsidizing.
 Undertakings may result in a suspension of the investigation and thus may provide a more expeditious and less costly solution than proceeding with the completion of the investigation and a final Tribunal inquiry.
-Undertakings may only be accepted after a preliminary determination has been made by the President and generally remain in force for a five year period.
+Undertakings may only be accepted after a preliminary determination, other than a preliminary determination in which a determination respecting an insignificant margin of dumping or an insignificant amount of subsidy was made, has been made by the President and generally remain in force for a five year period.
 No anti-dumping duties or countervailing duties are applicable while valid undertakings are in effect.

 Undertakings are voluntary and the CBSA does not initiate proposals or solicit undertakings.
 However, the undertaking provisions of SIMA are explained in discussions with complainants and exporters early in the investigation.
 Upon request, in cases where undertakings offer a viable alternative, disclosure meetings are held subsequent to the preliminary determination for the purpose of assisting the exporter or foreign government in finalizing an undertaking proposal and facilitating an offer for an undertaking.
 In such cases, the Canadian producers who filed the complaint are consulted to obtain their views on possible undertakings and the price levels they feel are necessary to eliminate injury to production in Canada.